kubernetes/website/docs/concepts/storage/persistent-volumes.md

 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as they need it.
 Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim in their Pod's volumes block.
 [See below for syntax details](#claims-as-volumes).

-### Releasing
+### Reclaiming

 When a user is done with their volume, they can delete the PVC objects from the API which allows reclamation of the resource.
-The volume is considered "released" when the claim is deleted, but it is not yet available for another claim.
-The previous claimant's data remains on the volume which must be handled according to policy.

-### Reclaiming

 The reclaim policy for a `PersistentVolume` tells the cluster what to do with the volume after it has been released of its claim.
 Currently, volumes can either be Retained, Recycled or Deleted.

-Retention allows for manual reclamation of the resource.
-For those volume plugins that support it, deletion removes both the `PersistentVolume` object from Kubernetes, as well as deleting the associated storage asset in external infrastructure (such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume).
-Volumes that were dynamically provisioned are always deleted.
+#### Retaining

+The Retain reclaim policy allows for manual reclamation of the resource.
+When the `PersistentVolumeClaim` is deleted, the `PersistentVolume` still exists and the volume is considered "released".
+But it is not yet available for another claim because the previous claimant's data remains on the volume.
+An administrator can manually reclaim the volume with the following steps.

+- Delete the `PersistentVolume`.
+The underlying volume still exists after the PV is deleted.
+- Manually clean up the data on the volume accordingly.
+- Manually delete the volume, or if you want to reuse the same volume, create a new `PersistentVolume` with the volume definition.

 #### Recycling